Water: Resources, Policy, and Management

 - Advising and Contact Information

-- Watershed Management Undergraduate Minor: Includes information about the Watershed Managment Undergraduate Minor, and links to more information.
+- Undergraduate Minors: Includes information about the Watershed Managment Undergraduate Minor and the Blue Planet Pathways Minor.

 This broad interdisciplinary expertise in water at Virginia Tech is a reflection of the diverse array of challenges and solutions involving water resources across the Commonwealth and beyond.
 Water connects society and environment through energy, food, climate, ecological, health, and economic systems and is therefore of vital importance to sustaining human life.
 Water issues such as drought, flooding, sanitation, and contamination exist on every continent and touch every citizen on the planet.
 Sustainably managing water resources is a complex challenge that requires knowledge in a wide range of academic disciplines.
 These water challenges range from developing efficient water systems for individual households to understanding the effects of global climate change on water availability at regional scales.